pgexperts/pg_plan_filter/README.md

 Plan Filter Module for PostgreSQL
 =================================

-This module will filter statements accoriding to certain configuration criteria and if the criteria are not met raise an exception instead of running the statements.
+This loadable module will test statements against specific configured criteria before execution, raising an error if the criteria are violated.
+This allows administrators to prevent execution of certain queries on production databases.

-Currently, to only criterion provided for is the maximum allowed estimated cost of the statement plan.
+The only criterion currently supported is the maximum allowed estimated cost of the statement plan.
+However, `pg_plan_filter` could be extended to support a number of different filters.

 The module is loaded either via the `LOAD` statement or the `shared_preload_libraries` setting in the `postgresql.conf` file.
 The latter